 ‘What should we do in a crisis?’ is a question we get asked a lot, as permaculture educators.
 In light of the current situation/s, here’s a few thoughts to add to your mix.

 Preparedness has always been at the heart of permaculture design and thinking.
-The idea of self-reliance, that we should not seek to rely entirely on outside market forces to supply all of our food, all of our energy, our water, and all of our medicines – just makes good sense.
+The idea of self and community-level reliance, that we should not seek to rely entirely on outside market forces to supply all of our food, all of our energy, our water, and all of our medicines – just makes good sense.

 This doesn’t mean that building a bunker-fortress, and weaving your own toilet paper is the goal here.
 Far from it.
 Permaculture preparedness just means… well, being prepared… within your means, for whatever unexpected events may come to your community.

-I’m working from an assumption here that you live in a western country where most things – from your food supply to your heating, medicines and even music playback, are currently outsourced largely to corporations whose supply chains (and decision making) are outside of your control.
+I’m working from an assumption here that you, dear reader, live in a western country where most things – from your food supply to your heating, medicines and even music playback, are currently outsourced largely to corporations whose supply chains (and decision making) are outside of your control.

 So what does cultivating preparedness look like, if this is you?